5 Signs Of An Emotionally Unavailable Man

 Detached - Early in the relationship he was Mr. Charming, and that's how he reeled you in.
 Once he had you, he slowly became detached and disengaged from the relationship.
 He avoids difficult discussions, he has bad habits such as drinking too much, and sometimes avoids you completely, except of course when you are putting out.
 He can be very cold at times, and easily disregards your feelings.

 Rocky Past Relationships - He has nothing nice to say about his exes.
 They were crazy, or liars, or cheaters, or all three.
-But I am willing to bet if you heard they side of things, it was him who was the crazy, cheating, liar.
-If his past is filled with bad women, then he is the common dominator.
+But I am willing to bet if you heard their side of things, it was him who was the crazy, cheating, liar.
+If his past is filled with bad women, then he is the common denominator.
 He is making himself the victim, and not being truthful about why those past relationships didn't work out.
 Every story has three sides, his is not likely the entire truth.

 He's A Jerk - I know, this one is really hard to come to terms with.
 You want to see your man as a good guy, but be honest with yourself, and don't make excuses for his behavior.
 How is he really?
 How do your friends and family see him?
 Do you have to apologize for his behavior sometimes?
 Being nice sometimes, while being an obnoxious ass the rest of the time makes him not a nice guy.
 In fact, it makes him a jerk who can be nice when it suits him.